skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > pretty proud of this, since I think it simulated what was taking
 > place and randomized what questions would get answered.
 >
 > Their most important questions went unanswered.
-This wasn't DM
+This wasn't dungeon
-> meddling, it's just that they overestimated how much Noreeno knew.
+> master meddling, it's just that they overestimated how much Noreeno
-> He didn't have any idea where the Magus Archives were, which Eomer
+> knew.
+He didn't have any idea where the Magus Archives were, which
-> suspected was the base of operations for the Children of The
+> Eomer suspected was the base of operations for the Children of The
 > Cathedral.
-(This was the lich-worshiping cult which Noreeno led) If
+(This was the lich-worshiping cult which Noreeno led.)
+If
 > he didn't know, none of them did.

 They learn that Mordan's followers have been meeting in various